 - AI model quality on complex multi-step queries is below Decagon or Sierra; best for FAQ-style and policy-lookup support, not account-action workflows

 eesel AI is the right call for sub-200-agent teams that want to ship AI support in a week without a procurement cycle.
-Since Q1 2026 the pricing model switched from subscriptions to $0.40 per ticket with no base fee; per eesel AI’s own pricing page , that is the cheapest per-unit rate among established AI support tools.
-The 15 G2 reviews land at 4.6/5, with consistent praise for setup speed and integration reliability.
+Since Q1 2026 the pricing model switched from subscriptions to $0.40 per ticket with no base fee; per eesel AI’s pricing page , that is the cheapest per-unit rate among established AI support tools.
+The 17 G2 reviews land at 4.7/5, with consistent praise for setup speed and integration reliability.
 A 20-person SaaS handling 1,000 tickets/month pays $400/month total, no contracts, no implementation fee.
-The ceiling is real: past 5,000 tickets/month the enterprise flat fee becomes better value, and for complex agentic workflows eesel AI is not the right tool.
+The ceiling is real: once you need SSO, HIPAA, and a BAA you move to the Enterprise tier, which adds a $1,000/month platform fee on top of usage, and for complex agentic workflows eesel AI is not the right tool.
 But for a Series A company that wants to test AI deflection before committing to a six-figure contract, this is where to start.

 Pricing breakdown